SmartlyDressedGames/Unturned-Docs/servers/server-hosting-rules.rst

 ``Unspecified``
 ```````````````

-The "Monetization" field in each server's Config.json file defaults to ``Unspecified``.
+The "Monetization" field in each :ref:`doc_servers_server_configuration` file defaults to ``Unspecified``.
 If you are unsure what to configure your server's monetization type as, then you can leave it unspecified.

 ``None``
 ````````